Autumn Nature Table and Equinox Celebrations with Children

 Autumn Story Telling

 We are a family of bookworms.
 Floss adores stories, non-fiction texts, oral story telling and poetry.
 One of my favourite Autumnal stories is of how the apple got its beautiful star.
 It’s a wonderful story that I’d recommend learning off by heart so that you can orally tell the story.
-Here’s the short synopsis, I’ve put the longer version in italics below.
+You can find out all about it including a free audio download that you can play on Yoto devices and Tonieboxes here.

 The Apple Cake